 For over two years, Bookshop.org, a leading online marketplace for independent booksellers, has relied on Encore Cloud in production to power their development.
 In this case study, we hear from Mason Stewart, CTO at Bookshop.org, about Encore Cloud's impact to his team's DevOps workload and development productivity.

-Encore immediately provided a structured framework for Bookshop.org’s Go-based services, solving major pain points around infrastructure, consistency, and developer productivity.
+Someone on the team suggested Encore after seeing it on Hacker News.
+It was a fundamentally different way of working compared to Rails, but the benefits were immediately clear.
+Encore provided a structured framework for Bookshop.org's Go services, solving major pain points around infrastructure, consistency, and developer productivity.
 By simplifying deployments, automating environment management, and enforcing best practices, Encore Cloud allowed the team to focus on building products rather than wrestling with infrastructure.

 "Someone suggested Encore, and even though it was a big shift for us, immediately we could see that it was making life better.
 The difference between our hand-rolled Go application and our Encore application was night and day."